5egeneral/compendium/_notes/20210619-Avenger Rebuild.md

 ### Eyes of the Gods

 Starting at 14th level, your connection to providence grants you sight that allows you to hunt the enemies of your deity more effectively.
 As an action, you can gain truesight for up to 120 feet until the end of your next turn.

+### Improved Enmity

+At 15th level, the wrath of your deity spreads to all those who would ally with the source of their enmity.
+Your Oath of Enmity feature now applies to all enemy creatures within 10 feet of the target of the oath, not just the chosen creature itself.

 ### Temple Sect Feature